BWibo/3dcitydb-mkdocs/docs/compatibility.md

 CityGML 3.0 was officially released as a standard by the [Open Geospatial Consortium (OGC)](https://www.ogc.org/de/publications/standard/citygml/){target="blank"} in
 September 2021.
-It is an evolution of CityGML 2.0 and 1.0 and introduces significant modifications and improvements to the data model (see [here](https://www.asg.ed.tum.de/en/gis/projects/citygml-30/){target="blank"}).
-These major changes led to a complete re-implementation of
-3D City Database (3DCityDB) and the toolset that comes with it.
+It is an evolution of CityGML 2.0 and 1.0 and introduces significant modifications and improvements to the data model.
+These major changes led to a complete re-implementation of 3D City Database (3DCityDB) and the toolset that comes with it.
 Compared to 3DCityDB `v4`, `v5` features a substantially simplified [database schema](./3dcitydb/relational-schema.md).
 CityGML 3.0 and its encodings are supported only by 3DCityDB `v5`.